Harshil-Jani/Harshil-Jani/README.md

 - Fan of Richard Stallman and his philosophies about softwares.

-- Polite Electronics and Computer Science Engineer @ National Institute of Technology - Surat.
+- Polite Electronics and Computer Science Engineering Student @ National Institute of Technology - Surat.
+(Graduated in May 2024)

+- Creator of [medium-to-markdown](https://crates.io/crates/medium-to-markdown) rust crate.

+- Read my tech blogs at [Personal Blog Site](https://harshil.prose.sh/) or on [Medium](https://medium.com/@harshiljani2002)

 Experience | Organization | About Work |
 ---|---|---|